Skyvell/bmw-commision-design/README.md

 #### Considerations
 Pandas is a big library.
 Lambda has some size limitations; 50MB zipped and 250MB unzipped.
 A lightweight version of Pandas might be needed; this can be acheived with lambda layers.
 If the standard Pandas package fits into the size requirements, it might still be a good idea to use lambda layers to increase deployment speed.

+#### Testing
+The following test should be done programatically every time the code is deployed to AWS:

+1. Trigger Lambda by uploading a file to the S3 bucket.
+2. Lambda parses the file, identifies type, and processes it.
+3. Verify the correct DynamoDB item construction.
+4. Check that the items are written to DynamoDB accurately.
+5. Confirm that the correct flow is executed based on the file type.
+6. Revert all the changes made to DynamoDB.
+6. Use logs and metrics to validate the process and ensure no errors occurred.

 ## Database design
 Volume targets will be parsed into the VolumeTargets table.
 Commission matrixes will be parsed into the CommissionMatrixes table.
 Since the partition key does not uniquely identify an item, a composite key will be used.